twitter-together/action/docs/01-create-twitter-app.md

 [![](twitter-01-create-an-app.png)](https://developer.twitter.com/en/apps)

 If you haven’t yet, you will be asked to apply for a Twitter developer account.
 See my answers below for reference.
-I’ve you’ve done that before, skip the next section and continue at [Create an app](#create-an-app).
+If you’ve done that before, skip the next section and continue at [Create an app](#create-an-app).

 ## Apply for a developer account